 At first glance it would appear that “affiliate marketing is dying” and this would be awesome news for all the lambo boys out their pitching their “Ecomm Lifestyle” or Agency models.

-But what is really happening in the affiliate marketing world to cause such massive companies to change direction?
+But what is really happening in the CPA marketing networks to cause such massive companies to change direction?

 Unless a network truly has a proprietary advantage to help affiliates, truly exclusive offers, owned direct offers, industry legends who can pull some strings, or some type of amazing tracking solution, then they are nothing more than a middleman between affiliates and product owners who would likely pay affiliates more money direct.